 Did you know that many common aquarium fish do not have to be kept in heated tanks under totally controlled environments?
-What if you could liven up that backyard fountain or pond with colorful tropical fish this summer?
+What if you could liven up that backyard pond or fountain with colorful tropical fish this summer?
 In certain environments, you can keep many aquarium fish outside year-round.

 Benefits of Outdoor Fish Ponds and Fountains

 Having colorful and active fish in fountains and ponds both outdoors and on porches can solve several problems you may otherwise have with outdoor bodies of water.

-Any insect larvae that happen to be born into the water are prime food for the fish listed below.
-You rarely have to feed these fish since they are in nature and fend for themselves quite well with algae and other natural growing outdoor goodies, and, you will not have a cloudy water problem once you reach homeostasis.
+Any insect larvae that happen to be born into the water are prime food for the fish.
+You rarely have to feed these fish since they are in nature and fend for themselves quite well with algae and other naturally growing outdoor goodies.
+You also will not have a cloudy water problem once you reach homeostasis.

-Your fountain or pond will take on a level of interest for guests to marvel at, rather than just a body of empty water.
+Your fountain or pond will take on a level of interest for guests to marvel at, rather than just be a body of empty water.

 Ideal Conditions for an Outdoor Aquarium

-Many native fish of temperate and sub-tropical climates are species of tropical fish that can be kept and will thrive and breed in outdoor fountains and ponds, if certain conditions are met.
+Many native tropical fish of temperate and sub-tropical climates can be kept and will thrive and breed in outdoor fountains and ponds if certain conditions are met:

-The average temperature must be consistently over 60 F and average air temp is over 70 F in the daytime.
+- The average temperature must be consistently over 60 F at night and over 70 F in the daytime.
 When the weather starts getting cooler, the fish need to be brought indoors.

 - The pond needs to be at least partially submerged in the earth, which “normalizes” the average temperature within the body of water.
 A fountain with a substantial wall thickness in the pond portion also could work.
 It should be of a size large enough that the summer sun doesn't overheat the water.